sourcegraph/about/blogposts/2021/role-of-observability-high-performing-teams.md

 ---
 title: "Monitoring is no longer enough: For high-performing development teams you need observability tools"
-author:
+author: Kevin Graham
 authorUrl:
 description: "Observability and tracking the right metrics are critical to development teams' success.
-We chatted to Charity Majors of Honeycomb about bridging the gap between dev and ops and making software more comprehensible to everyone."
+We chatted to Charity Majors of Honeycomb about bridging the gap between dev and ops, and making software more comprehensible to everyone."
 publishDate: 2021-06-04T18:00-07:00
 tags: [blog]
 slug: role-of-observability-tools-high-performing-development-teams